Liaquat Ali Khan: Assessment of foreign policy

 Others argue that Khan had wanted Pakistan to remain neutral in the Cold War, as declared three days after Pakistan's independence when he declared that Pakistan would take no sides in the conflict of ideologies between the nations.
 Former serviceman Shahid M. Amin has argued that the Soviets themselves could not settle convenient dates for a visit, and that, even during his visit to the United States, Liaquat had declared his intention to visit the Soviet Union.
 Amin also notes that "Failure to visit a country in response to its invitations has hardly ever become the cause of long-term estrangement".

-Popular culture
+In popular culture

 In Pakistan, many documentaries, stage and television dramas have been produced to enlighten Liaqat Ali Khan's struggle.
 Internationally, Ali Khan's character was portrayed by actor Yousuf "Shakeel" Kamal in the 1998 film Jinnah.